Below you’ll find some of the frequently asked questions. If you still need help, feel free to reach us using the link at the bottom of the page.

 If you’re on mobile and have forgotten your password, please get in touch with the support team at this link.

-Can you access Solana dApps directly within the wallet?
+Can you access Solana apps directly within the wallet?

 Yes!
-With Solflare’s mobile app, you can connect to all the best Solana dApps directly within Solflare’s mobile browser.
+With Solflare’s mobile app, you can connect to all the best Solana apps directly within Solflare’s mobile browser.

-When you’re using the extension and web app, you won’t need to connect to dApps from within the wallet, you can simply connect to them with your wallet.
+When you’re using the extension and web app, you won’t need to connect to apps from within the wallet, you can simply connect to them with your wallet.

 Can you stake SOL directly within the wallet?

 Yes, here’s a guide on how to do so.